RPVJ7/cricket-death-overs-analysis-pandas/README.md

 # ▶️ Running the Notebook

-  1. Open the notebook in Jupyter Notebook or JupyterLab.
+  1. Open the notebook Cricket_Death_Overs_Analysis.ipynb in Jupyter Notebook or JupyterLab.
   2. Execute each cell in sequence:
   3. Load and clean the dataset
   4. Filter overs 17–20